 UK Defense Spending

 The United Kingdom's defense budget is approximately $75 billion per year, one of the largest in NATO and Europe.
-This page converts the annual estimate into a per-second pace to make the scale easier to compare and teach.

 Since January 1st